nhatsmrt/torch-styletransfer/README.md

 ## Introduction
 Implementation of a neural network that can transfer the style of an arbitrary image to another photo.
 <br />
-Much of the code (e.g the layers) is implemented in my [neural network toolbox](https://github.com/nhatsmrt/nn-toolbox/blob/experimental/nntoolbox/).
+Much of the code (e.g the layers) is implemented in my [neural network toolbox](https://github.com/nhatsmrt/nn-toolbox/blob/experimental/).
 The training procedure can be found [here](https://github.com/nhatsmrt/nn-toolbox/blob/experimental/nntoolbox/vision/learner/style.py).
 This repository contains only the testing code.
+To replicate my work, please also clone the experimental branch of my nntoolbox repository.
 ## Issues
 The biggest issue I still have to deal with is checkerboard artifacts (see results section)
 ## Some results